+Calling All Chocoholics!
 I LOVE chocolate!
 I always have.
 I especially love chocolate cake and I was missing that sweet fix when we switched over to clean eating.
 I searched high and low and found this amazing recipe!
 The zucchini in this recipe gives it so much moisture.
 The sugar component is replaced with coconut sugar.
 I also replaced the one cup of flour with Bob Red Mill's Gluten Free flour.
 The added chips on top and inside make this a chocolate lovers dream come true!
 There is no guilt when eating this little treat.
-Throw a dollup of coconut cream of Greek yogurt on for a little bit more oomph!
-Enjoy!
+Throw a dollup of coconut cream or Greek yogurt on for a little bit more oomph!

-Recipe courtensy of Texanerin Baking blog.
+Recipe courtesy of Texanerin Baking blog.